Peggy Schatz explores Berlin’s one and only dedicated sake shop…

 In the open, friendly ambience of Sake Kontor the grains of rice are strung up together according to type.
 The room is lined with Asian kiri wood, whose characteristics (light-weight, breathability) add to the room in a wonderful way.
 Every detail fits.
 The small handwritten boards describing the sakes, the clear lines, the lighting.
 The labels on the artworks, which are partly calligraphic masterworks.

 The space at the windows is also lovely.
-The undecided can sit here and familiarise themselves with The Book of Sake or sample different types in peace.
+The undecided can sit here and familiarise themselves with Susanne’s own book Sake.
+Das Getränk der Götter (Sake.
+Drink of the Gods) or sample different types in peace.
 Never has shopping for alcohol felt so Zen.

 For more info, check out the shop’s website.